Understanding Where You Are Now

 We comfort ourselves with junk food, we drink ourselves to sleep, we zone out on Netflix or social media, we go from relationship to relationship, hoping this new person will fill the emptiness inside.

-Or we hide this inner pain by covering it up with external trappings of success and power - pushing ourselves to accumulate more ‘toys’ more ‘things’, that we believe will validate our worth, because let’s be real—who wants to sit with that deep, raw discomfort?
+Or we hide this inner pain by covering it up with external trappings of success and power - pushing ourselves to accumulate more ‘toys’ more ‘things’, that we believe will validate our worth, because let’s be real—who wants to sit with that deep, raw discomfort and pain?
 So, we distract ourselves.
 But these distractions only offer temporary relief and delay the inevitable.

 Over time, our body and mind can no longer keep up with the pace we set, as our nervous system struggles to cope.
-Eventually, something gives and we experience dis-ease.
+Eventually, something gives and we experience dis-ease, either physically, mentally or emotionally.

-We all carry inner pain, or a sense of emptiness – it’s the human condition.
+We all carry inner pain and a sense of emptiness – it’s the human condition.
 The danger comes when we believe that we ‘should’ feel happy, content, peaceful all the time.
 We only want to feel the ‘good’ emotions and completely ignore, block, silence any feelings of fear, anger, anxiety, inadequacy, loneliness, and a sense of "not being enough."

 I believe one of the reasons we lose our way in life is because we’ve become disconnected—not just from our body, but from our heart, our intuition, and that inner voice that tries to guide us.
 This voice speaks up when something in our life—whether it's a relationship, a job, or any other situation or person —isn’t right for us.
 The problem is, we're often too busy or distracted to listen to it, or we don’t know how to understand the messages it is sending us.
 Many of us might even doubt that it exists.

 Our body is always talking to us, trying to get our attention.
-If you’ve read The Body Keeps the Score, you’ll know exactly what I mean.
+If you’ve read The Body Keeps the Score, you’ll know exactly what I mean - the headaches or nausea that come on Sunday night just before starting the work week etc

 Deep down, I believe we all long for connection, true belonging, meaning, and purpose.
 Without these things, even the greatest achievements and material possessions feel hollow.
 Sure, we might experience fleeting joy, but deep down there’s always a nagging feeling that something is missing.